allenc256/teenyGPT/README.md

 * Attention is computed using the pytorch function `scaled_dot_product_attention` to take advantage of pytorch-optimized kernels for attention.
-* Positional encoding uses [ALiBi](https://arxiv.org/abs/2108.12409) as it has a simple implementation and purports to generalize well to arbitrary context lengths beyond training.
 * Feed-forward networks use the Swish GLU variant described in ["GLU Variants Improve Transformer"](https://arxiv.org/abs/2002.05202) as this appears to improve performance (and is what is used in Llama 2).